-If you smell exhaust fumes inside your vehicle, have your dealer
+If you smell exhaust fumes inside your vehicle, have your dealer inspect your vehicle immediately.
+Do not drive if you smell exhaust fumes.

 Important ventilating information

 If the engine is idling while the vehicle is stopped for a long period of time, open the windows at least one inch (2.5 cm) or adjust the heating or air conditioning to bring in fresh air.